MiDataInt/midataint.github.io/_docs/analysis-flow.md

 - sample autonomous, i.e., they are executed "per sample"
 - executed only once on an input data set, not iteratively
 - executed the same way on every sample, regardless of the experiment
-- hands-off, i.e. not interactive
+- hands-off, i.e., not interactive
 - resource intensive, in storage and/or CPU needs
-- executed on a high-performance compute (HPC) cluster
+- executed on a high-performance computing (HPC) cluster
 - dependent on large input data files
-- capable of producing small output data files suitable for Stage 2 apps
+- capable of producing smaller output data files

-Although the above properties are not hard-and-fast rules, they collectively make Stage 1 pipelines well suited to being run by a core facility or data producer according to agreed upon best practices.
+The above properties make Stage 1 pipelines well suited to being run by a core facility or data producer according to agreed upon best practices.
 They are also ideal for a cluster server, which the 'mdi' command line utility helps manage.

-Common examples of Stage 1 pipelines are read alignment to a genome, bulk image processing, and training of machine learning algorithms.
+Examples of Stage 1 pipeline actions are read alignment to a genome, bulk image processing, and training of machine learning algorithms.

 The pipelines framework does not encode data analysis pipelines themselves, which are found in other code repositories called 'pipelines suites'.
-Instead, the pipelines frameworks encodes script utilities that:
+Instead, the framework encodes script utilities that:

 - allow simple YAML configuration files to be used to define a pipeline
-- wrap pipelines into a friendly command-line executable function
+- wrap pipelines in a friendly command-line executable function
 - coordinate pipeline job submission to HPC schedulers

 ## Stage 2: Visualization Apps

-Once data are processed in initial steps, Stage 2 applications, or "apps", support interactive graphical data visualization characterized by:
+Once data are processed by pipelines, Stage 2 applications, or "apps", support interactive, graphical data visualization characterized by:

 - lower resource needs
 - execution by end users via a web interface